Wilhelm Fliess: Legacy

 Medical science has given a highly negative verdict to Fliess's theories.

 The nasogenital theory was briefly quite popular in late 19th century medical circles, but within a decade disappeared from the medical literature.
 Most scientists who have studied the question believe that the biorhythms theory has no more predictive power than chance and consider the concept an example of pseudoscience.

 According to Frank Sulloway, most of Freud's sympathetic biographers have attributed Freud's adherence to Fliess's pseudoscience to their strong friendship.
+Going one step further, Joel Whitebook has posited their relationship as having been one of infatuation and passionate, irrational love; an amour fou which served as material for Freud's later accomplishments.
 Martin Gardner suggested that Freud's willingness to entertain Fliess's "crackpottery" casts doubt on psychoanalysis itself, and Gardner has condemned what he viewed as orthodox Freudians' attempts to hush up an embarrassment in the history of the movement.

 Fliess appears as a character in Joseph Skibell's 2010 novel A Curable Romantic and in Sebastian Faulks's 2005 novel Human Traces.
 The story of the relationship between Freud and Fliess is told by Martin Gardner in his July 1966 Mathematical Games column in Scientific American.